 Illini Head Football Strength Coach Earns Field's Highest Honor

-Hillmann also spent time as a strength and conditioning specialist for the Pittsburgh Steelers (summer 1994), assisting in the supervision of their preseason strength and conditioning program.
+Hillmann also spent time as a strength and conditioning specialist for the Pittsburgh Steelers in the summer of 1994, assisting in the supervision of their preseason strength and conditioning program.

-A native of St. Louis, Mo., Hillmann graduated from Missouri in 1991 with a B.S. in secondary education.
+A native of St. Louis, Mo., Hillmann graduated from Missouri in 1991 with a bachelor of science degree in secondary education.
 He and his wife, Dina, have two sons, Jacob and Jonah, and a daughter, Skylar.